-From time to time, SUB has to shut off your water to repair the system.
-Except for emergencies, SUB's field crews will alert you to an upcoming water shut-down with a door hanger that explains when and why the water will be shut off.
-Here's how to minimize problems during a shut-down:
+From time to time, Springfield Utility Board (SUB) has to shut off your water to repair the system.
+Except for emergencies, SUB’s field crews will alert you to an upcoming water shut-down with a door hanger that explains when and why the water will be shut off.
+Here’s how to minimize problems during a shut-down:

 - Beforehand, draw water for household use into your bathtub, buckets, and drinking water containers.
 (You can use water from buckets to manually flush your toilets.)